 Is there an area of deep disappointment in your life that you’ve gotten stuck in?

 What is one thing that you can do to put the past behind and move forward…even if it is still dark?
-Even if you don’t see a break in the clouds?
-Even if you don’t see God moving?
+Leave a comment and let’s share.

 More from the Girlfriends